quan-to/q-ui/README.md

 ### Typography

-Use `typo` to store your setup data only about typography configurations and use our Font Component to add your fonts families, sizes, styles, etc...
+Use `typo` to store your setup data only about typography configurations and use our Font Component later to add your fonts families, sizes, styles, etc...

 ```
 typo: {